barbajs/barba/README.md

 Barba.Pjax.start();
 ```

 When the link is clicked, barba.js do a couple of things, let's see them briefly:
-1. See if it's a valid link (through `Barba.Pjax.preventCheck`), if yes, the link will be prevented, otherwise, the browser will follow the link normally
+1. See if it's a valid link (through `Barba.Pjax.preventCheck`), if yes, the link will be prevented, otherwise, the browser will follow the link normally.
 2. Change the URL with the new one (using [pushstate](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState))
-3. Start fetching the new page with ajax
+3. Start fetching the new page with ajax.
-4. Start a transition instance
+4. Start a transition instance.
 5. As soon the new page is loaded, barba.js parses the new HTML (taking `.barba-container`)  and put the new content on the DOM (inside `#barba-wrapper`).
-6. The transition instance will take care to hide the old container and show the new one
+6. The transition instance will take care to hide the old container and show the new one.

 # Events